 These shoes may also be referred to as corrective shoes, orthotics, or orthopedic footwear.
 The height, width, and shape of the shoe are carefully designed based on a person’s individual needs.
 Ensuring the highest level of comfort and protection.

 There are many people who can benefit from orthopedic shoes.
 Including those with foot problems like bunions, hammertoes, and high arches.
-These recommended shoes can also be helpful for people with back pain, knee pain, and other joint problems.
+These doctor recommended shoes can also be helpful for people with back pain, knee pain, and other joint problems.

 In general, orthopedic shoes are designed to provide support and stability, and they can be a great option for people who have trouble finding comfortable shoes.